vasylenko/devdosvid.blog/content/cv/index.md

 Activities and interests
 ------------------------
 Travel
 :   I like to explore new cities and countries, and I like trekking.
-I've been to the Annapurna base camp, and now I want to visit the base camp of Everest.
+I've been to the Annapurna base camp, and now I want to visit Everest's base camp.

 Blogging
 :   I love to write tutorials and articles about the technologies I use and learn.

 Science
 :   Fond of History, Astronomy, and Physics.
-I wish to see Betelgeuse supernova explosion someday even though the expected explosion date is somewhere between today and 100k years. ☺️
+I wish to see the Betelgeuse supernova explosion someday, even though the expected explosion date is somewhere between today and 100k years.